THE GIST

 AS OF 20 Mar 2025

-We continue to be optimistic about the growth of SM Investments Corporation (SMIC) given its net income growth of 9% YoY at Q3 2024.
-Its exposure to different industries offers extensive synergies and allows the company to maintain a dominant market share in the retail and banking sector.
-Credit quality remains strong given its net debt-to-equity ratio of 53.84% (Q3 2024).
+• We continue to be optimistic about the growth of SM Investments Corporation (SMIC) given its net income growth of 9% year-on-year (YoY) in Q3 2024.
+Credit quality remains strong given its net debt to equity ratio of 53.84% along with its dominant market position in multiple sectors.

 see more issuers DOWNLOAD PDF